Update user status

 -

-: In this namespace, emoji_code
+unicode_emoji : In this namespace, emoji_code will be a

 dash-separated hex encoding of the sequence of Unicode codepoints